BeholdingEye/qnrwp_a/README.md

 QNRWP-A is more fully featured than most themes, offering functionality usually implemented with plugins, saving you money:

-* Meta tags and OpenGraph and Twitter cards support.
+* Meta tags, OpenGraph and Twitter cards support.

 * Contact Form shortcode, with all parameters controllable.
-Can be used in subscription popouts.
+May be used in subscription popouts.

 * An "include" shortcode with two modes: 1) files, to import any HTML/JS/CSS/PHP code anywhere; and 2) posts, including posts anywhere.